taustation-fan/taustation-fan.github.io/README.md

 depends on does not exist at the current station, the task will not be listed.

-Each success adds up to your career experience, and each failure subtracts some amount.
+Each success adds to your career experience, and each failure of the same task reduces your career by half of that amount.
+The experience is higher for tasks further down the list, even if the bonus is lower.

 Each night at midnight CET, or around GCT 95/900, the number of days you have spent in a career rank increases.
 At the same time, you receive your regular payments of bonds and credits, depending on your current career rank.

 Once your career experience is at least 100% *and* you have spent enough days in the current career rank, you